AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/RoleClass.md

 RoleRequirementsType.RoleClass Property
 =======================================
-AutomationML 2.1 APIGets and sets the referenced RoleClass using the [RefBaseRoleClassPath][1]
+Gets and sets the referenced RoleClass using the [RefBaseRoleClassPath][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)